felixsebastian/felixsebastian/README.md

 See my projects at [here](https://www.mp-lb.dev/).

-I build web apps with a love for clean code and human centred design.

-## Favourite tech

-I'm big on TypeScript and Python; event driven tools like Kafka and Flink; cool databases like Cassandra, Neo4j.
-Just like solving problems.

 ## Books I've read
 - **Beyond Vibe Coding** by Addy Osmani
 - **Code Health Guardian** by Artie Schevchenko